manang/internet-drafts/draft-irtf-icnrg-mapme.md

 with stringent latency requirements (e.g. real-time) and may be incompatible with IU completion times.
 Moreover, the negative effects on latency performance might be further exacerbated by IU losses and consequent retransmissions in case of wireless medium.
-To alleviate such issues, we introduce two enhancements to MAP-Me-IU protocol, namely (i) an "Interest Notification" mechanism for frequent, yet lightweight, signaling of producer movements to the network and (ii) a scoped "Producer Discovery" mechanism for consumer requests to proactively search for the producer's recently visited locations.
+To alleviate such issues, we introduce two enhancements to the previously described behavior, namely (i) an "Interest Notification" mechanism for frequent, yet lightweight, signaling of producer movements to the network and (ii) a scoped "Producer Discovery" mechanism for consumer requests to proactively search for the producer's recently visited locations.